Fall Planting: Cool Season Crops

 Now is the perfect time to plant your second set of cool crop veggies!
 In Colorado, planting your cool crops in the fall can work out even better than planting them in the spring because the ground is already thawed and warm which quickens the germination process.
-If we happen to get a frost before you harvest your second round of veggies, go ahead and cover them with frost cloth.
-You don’t want the cloth to touch the plants at all.
-You can use a trash can, for example, to create a tenting structure.
+When selecting which seeds you would like to plant, make sure to pay close attention to the number of days it takes a plant to reach maturity.
+In general, you can plant anything that takes around 60 days or less to mature.
+Any longer than that and the weather will likely become cold enough that the plant will slow its growth or stop growing entirely, often before it has had a chance to reach maturity or produce any fruit.
+If we happen to get a frost before you harvest your second round of vegetables, go ahead and cover them with frost cloth.

 Veggies to Plant Now

 The following list of vegetables are generally safe to plant in the fall.
 However, still be sure to read the back of seed packets before planting to ensure that the variety you have selected matures in less than 60 days.
 While most of the following garden vegetables mature quickly, there may be some varieties that have longer maturity periods and should thereby be avoided for fall planting.